espenwaaga/doc/docs/how-to-guides/access-policies.md

     ```mermaid
     graph LR
       accTitle: Send requests to other app in another-namespace
-      accDescr: The diagram shows two applications in different namespaces, MY-APP and ANOTHER.
-Application MY-APP is allowed to send requests to ANOTHER-APP.
+      accDescr: The diagram shows two applications in different namespaces, <MY-APP> and <ANOTHER-APP>.
+Application <MY-APP> is allowed to send requests to <ANOTHER-APP>.

       MY-APP--"✅"-->ANOTHER-APP